Table of Contents

 What sorts of health data does the Whoop track?

 Whoop’s heart rate monitor is second-to-none in its accuracy and brains.
+And since the new Whoop 4.0 has 4x as many photodiodes on its sensor than the 3.0 did, this is double-true.
 It focuses on HRV (heart rate variability), a stat that Whoop teaches is a huge component of cardiac health.
 HRV is the basis for a TON of the data the Whoop provides.

 Whoop's Strain Feature